jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 responsible.

 # Recommendations for Further Work and Research

+{{I-D.irtf-nmrg-green-ps}} provides an overview of challenges and opportunities, as well as related research questions, in sustainable networking as it relates to the management and operation of networks.

 Dynamic scaling, i.e., the ability to respond to demand variations and resiliency requirements while optimizing energy consumption clearly